miloaissatu/govhack2022_vcare/README.md

 * proactive and preemptive care via health bulletins, personalised care prompts

-V-care helps the health network by increasing awareness of the community to the resources available to them so as not to strain the Hospital system for concerns that can be managed via other channels.
+V Care helps the health network by increasing awareness of the community to the resources available to them so as not to strain the Hospital system for concerns that can be managed via other channels.
 It also helps connect more communities with lesser local health care facilities with existing nationwide resources.

 ### Solution Themes